 Small GQs in the second phase sampling are "take all," i.e., every person in the selected GQ is eligible to receive a questionnaire.
 If the actual number of persons in the GQ exceeds 15, a field subsampling operation is performed to reduce the total number of sample persons interviewed at the GQ to 10.
-If the actual number of persons in the GQ is 10 or fewer, then the group size will be less than 10.
+If the actual number of people is 15 or less, all people in the GQ will receive the questionnaire.